 This module helps you to decide on a topic and plan for your audio-visual or written dissertation.
 It guides you through using research resources such as academic journals and online databases, and it shows you how to plan your final piece of work.

 This module trains you in the technical skills necessary to film, capture and edit digital film and video projects.
 You will produce a five-minute film on a subject of your choice.
 Alternatively, those who plan to submit a written dissertation complete a 5,000 word guided reading essay.

 In addition, you will complete a placement and a dissertation:

-You have the option of submitting a written or audio-visual dissertation.
-Most students take this opportunity to build their production skills further, creating a film for their show reel or portfolio.
-You will work towards getting your film broadcast on internet or cable television channels, at cinemas or film festivals.
+You have the option of submitting either a written or an audio-visual dissertation (which must be a factual piece).
+Most students take this opportunity to build their production skills further, creating a 20-25 minute documentary film for their show reel or portfolio.
+You can work towards getting your film broadcast on internet or cable television channels, at cinemas or film festivals.
 Your film will be underpinned by independent research and academic supervision.
 If you choose to do an audio-visual dissertation you will also submit a 4,000-word evaluation.
 If you choose to do a written dissertation, its length will be 15,000 words.

 Scholarships and studentships

 Scholarships to cover fees and/or maintenance costs may be available.
 To discover whether you are eligible for any award across the University, and to start your funding application, please visit the University's Postgraduate Funding Database.